 At the very least it will be a good chance to review the form to make sure it is collecting all the information you require.

 iOS / Android App You Say?

 The reason you would opt for a native app over a web version generally comes down to Internet connectivity.
 If you are completing the form whilst you are out of range of an Internet connected network, and perhaps need submissions to be cached, an app is the way to go.
-An app is able to store the data locally on the device it is installed on, whether that be an iPad or Android tablet, and sync with the remote database (more on this later) when it joins an Internet connected network.
+An app is able to store the data locally on the device a lot more reliably than a browser and sync with the remote database (more on this later) when it joins an Internet connected network.

 Now, sure there are other reasons to require an app version of the form, but most of these requirements are edge-cases that rarely end up being a final requirement for the form.
-These might include things like requiring access to hardware that is less efficient to access via the web browser.
-If, for example, you app required continuous access to the the GPS, a native app would be the preferred approach.
+These might include things like requiring access to hardware that is less efficient to access via the web browser, for example if your app required continuous access to the the GPS, a native app would be the preferred approach.

 Native apps are also platform specific.
 If you need the app available on multiple platforms this is considerably more work.
 There are tools available to produce cross-platform apps which may be a suitable solution if those platforms allow access to the device hardware you require.

 Don’t be fouled by the web.
 It is a powerful place to work, full of fantastic surprises.
 Had I been writing this 5 years ago I would definitely be opting for the native app at all stops, but no more.